perak/kitchen-site/files/api_reference.md

-queries | array of [query](#query) | List of queries to add into template data context force\_yield\_subpages | bool | Subpages will be rendered in "subcontent" area even if this page doesn't contains menu pointing to subpages zoneless | bool | For applications with user account system: make this page visible for both authenticated and non-authenticated users
+queries | array of [query](#query) | List of queries to add into template data context force\_yield\_subpages | bool | Subpages will be rendered in "subcontent" area even if this page doesn't contains menu pointing to subpages zoneless | bool | For applications with user account system: make this page visible for both authenticated and non-authenticated users parent\_layout | bool | If set to true parent page will be used as layoutTemplate.
+Default: false

 *Example:*
 ```
 {
 	"name": "",
 	"template": "",
+	"custom_template": "",
 	"class": "",
 	"title": "",
 	"title_icon_class": "",